 - Wireless lock solutions are quickly becoming a cost effective alternative to standard electric lock hardware.
 Many of these locks use internal clutch mechanisms to ensure secure function for many openings.

 - There are also time-delayed locking solutions for exit doors designed specifically to help secure critical exit doors.

 - Some openings may best be secured with high security portals like turnstiles with anti-tailgating technology.
 Always choose the right solution for your requirements.

 These tips may help you manage your access control requirements.
 Adherence to local building code requirements will ensure you have a safe and secure system.
 Remember, local Authority having Jurisdiction (AHJ) requirements may be specific to your region or facility.
 FCi would be pleased to help with your access control system design and deployment.
-We have the experience, expertise and technical resources to help with any project.
+We have the experience, expertise and technical resources to help with any project, contact us today.